Bridle Path, Toronto: History

 The Bridle Path was little more than farmland until 1929, when the Bayview Bridge was constructed across the steep (West Branch) Don River Valley.
 It was at that point that the area was first considered for residential development.
 Forsey Page, a Toronto-based land developer, envisioned the Bridle Path as an "exclusive enclave of estate homes" and he built the neighbourhood's first home, a Cape Cod Colonial style home at 2 The Bridle Path.
 This house is credited as the catalyst for the development of the neighbourhood.

 In 1937, developer E.P.
 Taylor, who designed the Don Mills community, purchased a large plot of land north of the Bridle Path.
 The estate, named Windfields by his wife, is occupied today by the Canadian Film Centre.
 The park through which Wilket Creek flows behind this parcel of land is known as Windfields Park.
 In the late forties, Taylor's business partner George Montegu Black, Jr (father of Conrad Black) moved into the area and built a large mansion on Park Lane Circle.
 In an effort to control who his future neighbours would be, Black took over the company that owned the rolling farmland that was to become the Bridle Path, and set restrictions in place through the North York zoning by-law; only single-family dwellings could be built, and only on minimum lot sizes of 2 acres.
 The area was subdivided into about 50 lots, each selling for $25,000 at the time, and through the Fifties it began to take shape.

 In July 1948, Sunnybrook Military Hospital was opened to the south of the neighbourhood.
 The hospital was since reorganized into Sunnybrook Health Sciences Centre, and has expanded to encompass much of Bridle Path's southern boundary.

 In the 1950s and 1960s, local architects such as James A. Murray, Jerome Markson, Brook and Banz, and Seligman & Dick built many modern houses in the Bridle Path.
 Many of these have now been replaced with larger houses.

 The Bridle Path has been home to prominent Toronto business people, celebrities, doctors, and engineers.
-Media mogul Moses Znaimer used to call the Bridle Path home, as did computer businessman Robert Herjavec.
+Media mogul Moses Znaimer used to call the Bridle Path home, as did Gordon Lightfoot and computer businessman Robert Herjavec.
 Former newspaper baron and convicted felon, businessman Conrad Black was owner of a familial residence until 2016 when he sold the 26 Park Lane Circle, North York for $16.5 million.
 Prince bought a house in the Bridle Path in the early 2000s.
 "Casino King of Macau" Stanley Ho bought a house in the Bridle Path in 1987 for a then-high $5.5 million.
-Rapper Drake built a house there in the late 2010s.
+Rapper Drake had a house built there for him in the late 2010s, after an older building had been demolished.

 A location in the Bridle Path was used in the movie Mean Girls as Regina George's house and another house was used for the movie It Takes Two.